taw00/manuscript-css/vbeta/examples/example-lovecraft-at-the-mountains-of-madness.md

     @import url("/full/path/to/the/repository/for/manuscript-css/manuscript.css");
     */
     @import url("../../manuscript-beta.css");
-    /* this is very specific because, for example, the the Markdown
-     * Viewer extension for Chrome will inject its own
-     * text-align: left */
     .centered-poem pre { text-align: center; }
     :root {
         --m-pagination-header: "Lovecraft / Mountains of Madness / " counter(page);